charliezcr/Kpop-Data-Analysis/README.md

 Here are python [notebook](https://github.com/charliezcr/Kpop-Data-Analysis/blob/main/kda4.ipynb) and the [webite](https://charliezcr.github.io/kda4.html) for the code for part.3

 Here is the [interactive map](https://charliezcr.github.io/countries.html)</li>

+<li>Part.4 is an analysis of Kpop music videos on YouTube
+Here are python [notebook](https://github.com/charliezcr/Kpop-Data-Analysis/blob/main/kda5.ipynb) and the [webite](https://charliezcr.github.io/kda5.html) for the code for part.4

+Here is the reader-friendly [Medium article](https://crzheng97.medium.com/kpop-data-analysis-c88010e40e0d) for part.4</li>

 </ol>

 There are 4 tables in this dataset: